robtweed/mg-webComponents/TUTORIAL.md

-Of course, this is a very simple trivial example, and it would appear to be complete overkill if all we want to do is create a <div> tag with some text.
+Of course, this is a very simple trivial example, and it would appear to be complete overkill if all we want to do is create a &lt;div&gt;  tag with some text.
 However, this trivially simple example has already demonstrated most of the key steps that you can use to build out complex, dynamic, highly interactive web applications.

+The real power and flexibility of the *mg-webComponents* framework comes from being able to define hierarchical assemblies of (usually individually very simple) WebComponents.
+Each individual WebComponent can be used and re-used within Assemblies, and you can build your application from multiple Assemblies.
+Furthermore, for even more power, each Web Assembly can be defined as a template assembly that can be applied and modified through its state.

 In the next part of the Tutorial we'll build on this simple example, and hopefully the benefits of this WebComponent approach will begin to become clear.